NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

 Highlighting specific lines is possible by passing a string to the `hl` (short for highlight-lines) attribute when writing a codeblock.
 A title may also be added to the codeblock by passing a string to the `title` attribute when writing a codeblock.
 Numbering lines is possible by passing a `numberLines` attribute.
+Don't like the copy button being there?
+Disable it by passing the `noCopy` attribute.

 The value you pass to `hl` should be understood by [node-parse-numeric-range](https://github.com/euank/node-parse-numeric-range).
 If passing a value to `numberLines`, it should be either `true` (to start the numbering at 1), or a decimal integer (to start the numbering at that number).